SAP/ui5-webcomponents/docs/HowToUse.md

 	provided by the framework you're using, and the framework will be the one updating it for you.

-	Finally, there are UI5 Web Components that only accept other HTML elements (of any kind or specific ones - check the documentation for each individual Web Components requirements).
+	Finally, there are UI5 Web Components that only accept other HTML elements (of any kind or specific ones - check the documentation for each individual Web Component's requirements).

 	For example ```<ui5-popover>``` may contain any HTML element - standard elements and other custom elements alike.